shaunthomas999/kotlin-workshop/src/fDataClasses/exercises/_01/SpringBootDataRest_InventoryAPI_Application.md

 * stock: Int
 * safetyStock: Int

-Use the content of resources folder in your spring-boot application for configuration and loading schema and data.
+Use the content of resources folder (see current folder) in your spring-boot application for configuration and loading schema and data.